Car Insurance Down Payments: How Much You'll Pay & How to Lower It

 Major Insurers with Low Down Payment Requirements

-GEICO consistently offers some of the lowest down payment options in the industry, with minimum coverage averaging around $80 per month in 2026.
+GEICO consistently offers some of the lowest down payment options in the industry, with minimum coverage averaging around $43 per month in 2026 — one of the lowest entry points among major carriers.
 Their straightforward approach requires only the first month's premium to activate coverage, with no additional deposit fees.

-State Farm provides affordable entry points with minimum coverage averaging around $53 to $54 per month.
-Their local agent network helps tailor payment plans to individual budgets, and their Drive Safe & Save telematics program can reduce premiums—and therefore down payments—by up to 30%.
+State Farm provides affordable entry points with minimum coverage averaging around $52 to $56 per month.
+Their local agent network helps tailor payment plans to individual budgets, and their Drive Safe & Save telematics program can reduce premiums — and therefore down payments — by up to 30%.

-USAA is consistently among the lowest-cost options at approximately $50 per month for minimum coverage, though it's available exclusively to military members, veterans, and their families.
+USAA is consistently among the lowest-cost options at approximately $29 per month for minimum coverage, though it's available exclusively to military members, veterans, and their families.
+For full coverage, USAA averages around $123 per month.

 Nationwide offers competitive low down payment options at around $60 per month for minimum coverage with flexible payment structures.
 Their SmartMiles pay-per-mile program is a strong option for low-mileage drivers.